Published on:

 Projected Settlement Payouts for Depo-Provera Lawsuits

 At this early stage of the litigation, estimating the settlement payouts for Depo-Provera brain tumor cases is challenging and speculative.
 The scientific evidence linking Depo-Provera to meningiomas will likely be admissible in court, but much remains uncertain as the litigation unfolds.
-Based on similar cases involving pharmaceutical litigation, our lawyers project the settlement compensation for Depo-Provera lawsuits to range between $275,000 and $500,000.
-But that is a per person average.
-There will be settlements that will be higher and lower than that number of if this litigation plays out like our lawyers expect.
+Our lawyers project the settlement compensation for Depo-Provera lawsuits to range between $275,000 and $500,000 based on similar cases involving pharmaceutical litigation.
+But that is a per-person average.
+If this litigation plays out like our lawyers expect, there will be settlements that will be higher and lower than that number.

 Several factors will influence where an individual case falls within this range, including the following: